 I had £300 in my pocket, a box of 200 pastels, and no ticket home, but first things first, I’d hitch into Meru National Park.

-Never mind all that, this was what I’d always dreamed about and for a fiver a night I was as happy as Larry.
+Never mind all that, this was what I’d always dreamed about and for a fiver a night, I was as happy as Larry.

 I settled in and stayed 2 months painting wildlife from postcards (my own camera was crap).

-I’d do 90% of the picture beforehand and finish it off in the cafe of the neighboring hotel and wait for curious tourists to come over for a look.
+I’d paint 90% of the picture beforehand and finish it off in the neighboring hotel cafe and wait for curious tourists to come over for a look.
 It worked a treat.

 I’m so glad I saw Africa at that time.
 Without regaling you with endless travel tales, it was still ‘old’ Africa in many ways and I saw glimpses of a world that has all but disappeared.

-Selling Art to Locals in New Zealand.
-Easy Travel
+Selling Art to Locals in New Zealand

 After a 2nd African visit, I turned my attention to Australia and New Zealand.

+I began my trip in New Zealand and ended up in a small town up north called Russell.
 It was situated in the Bay of Islands and I stumbled upon a wonderful little hostel run by a friendly ex-pat alcoholic.

 I hadn’t planned on staying more than a few days but, as it turned out, I stayed for 3 weeks.